 The two graphs actually represent completely different datasets.
 The top graph is a representation of change in annual mean global temperature normalized to a 30-year period, 1960-1990, whereas the bottom graph represents average temperatures in Europe compared to an average over the 20th-century.

 Both of these techniques tend to exaggerate the variability in the lower graph.
 However, the primary reason for the difference in the graphs is not actually shown in the graphs.
-The author of the article, Christopher Monckton, created the graph on the bottom using different calculations that did not take into account all of the variables that climate scientists used to create the top graph.
+The author of the graphic created the image on the bottom using different calculations that did not take into account all of the variables that climate scientists used to create the top graph.
 In other words, the graphs simply do not show the same data.

 Visualizing spatial and three-dimensional data